A nine-goal thriller at Fulham and Romero rescues Spurs – Football Weekly

 Where obviously it went on for a long time, and then even after that, it was sort of the bizarre situation where he did take the ball originally.

 I think it's just a team in Newcastle that are really finding the schedule quite difficult because of the squad.
-Yeah, it was just another deft, it was just another deft assist from Voltamark.
+Yeah, it was just another deft, it was just another deft assist from Voltamine.

 Anyway,

 that'll do for part one, part two.
-We'll begin at the vitality.
+We'll begin at the Vitality.

 Whole Foods Market is your holiday headquarters with everything you need, whether you're a guest or hosting the big dinner with show-stopping centerpiece means like bone-in spiral cut ham or bone-in rib roast or even king crab.